Eyal Golan: Television: Eyal Golan Is Calling You

-Personal life

-He has been a semi-professional football player, having played with various lower-league teams.

-He is good friends with Dutch-Greek singer Nikos Vertis, doing duets in Greek and Hebrew.

-On 12 September 2002, Golan married the Miss Israel of 2001 Ilanit Levi.
-The couple's son Liam was born in 2003, and their daughter Alin was born in 2006.
-In October 2008 the couple divorced.

-In 2010 he moved to Tel Aviv, Israel.

-In 2012, Golan began dating Soviet Ukraine-born Israeli model Ruslana Rodina, but they never tied the knot.
-Rodina gave birth to a son, Yan, in 2014.
-The couple separated in April 2017.

-In December 2018, Golan started dating Israeli model and Big Brother Israel participant Daniel Greenberg.
-In March 2020 the couple announced they were expecting a baby, fourth child for Golan and first for Greenberg.
-Their wedding took place on the 12th of March 2020, after being rescheduled due to COVID-19 restrictions.
-Golan and Greenberg welcomed a baby girl on the 29th of August 2020 named Miel (Honey in Spanish), and divorced on December 28, 2021.
+Controversies

 Statutory rape allegations

 In November 2013, Golan was arrested as part of a group of men suspected of having sex with underage girls.
 Golan denied the charges, but admitted that his father, Danny Biton, had brought girls to his home to have sex with him.
 Although the charges against Golan were later dropped for lack of evidence, the allegations caused Golan's songs to receive less radio airplay and for performances to be cancelled.
+Eyal's father was later convicted in 2015 of procuring minors for the purposes of prostitution.
+The indictment stated that he "systematically arranged meetings between his son, singer Eyal Golan, and young female fans" in order to carry out his crimes.

 In December 2018, Golan was recognized by the Knesset, but many MKs and women's groups expressed anger that he would be honored.
 Protesters interrupted the event, but were removed by security before Golan performed a duet with MK Nava Boker, the chairwoman of the Knesset Caucus for Hebrew Music.

+"After a massive backlash, Eyal Golan’s performance at the (early 2025) Eilat Women’s Festival has been canceled, the event’s management announced ..."

 Tax evasion

-In 2014 Golan pleaded guilty of evading 2.6 million NIS worth of taxes.
+In 2014, Golan pleaded guilty of evading 2.6 million NIS worth of taxes.
 He was sentenced to 4 months of community service and ordered to pay a fine of 75,000 NIS.

+Gaza war comments

+On 15 October 2023, Golan stated on Israeli TV Channel 14, "Erase Gaza completely, don’t leave a single person there."
+In August 2024, Israeli authorities recommended bringing charges against Golan for "incitement to violence".
+His personal comments have been cited as evidence for genocide in South Africa's genocide case against Israel at the International Court of Justice.